 Tight calf muscles wreck how feet work, to put it bluntly!
 It’s one of the most common underlying causes for the pain, deformity and impaired performance I see on a daily basis.
 Stretch soon after stopping for a rest, every time!
 Make sure your technique is spot on so you’re not wasting your time (hint: make sure your back foot isn’t out-toed – watch this calf stretch demo video).
 See a podiatrist or physio for more advice on stretching the calf and other muscle groups properly: in the months before the event; while you train; during the event itself; and after.

-If you’re not 100% sure about the best way to deal with blisters on your Oxfam Trailwalker, I encourage you to take a look at the Fix My Foot Blisters Fast course.
+If you’re not 100% sure about the best way to deal with blisters during your Oxfam Trailwalker event, I encourage you to take a look at the Fix My Foot Blisters Fast course.
 I’ll walk you through everything you need to know so you waste no more time.
-Or simply use the search function on this website to find answers to your specific questions.